denseidel/serverless-stack-com/_chapters/create-a-cognito-identity-pool.md

 ![Cognito Identity Pool Created Screenshot](/assets/cognito-identity-pool/identity-pool-id.png)

 Now before we test our serverless API let's take a quick look at the Cognito User Pool and Cognito Identity Pool and make sure we've got a good idea of the two concepts and the differences between them.

+TODO: Add a link to an automated creation with terraform or cloudformation.